Celebrating the Punjabi New Year, the Vancouver Vaisakhi Parade and Surrey Vaisakhi Parade are massive East Indian events that take place in April.

 The Surrey Vaisakhi Parade is even bigger than the one in Vancouver most years – which is also massive – but always takes place the weekend after.

-Featuring about twenty floats, the Vaisakhi Parade in Surrey begins at the Gurdwara Dashmesh Darbar Temple, at 12885 85th Avenue.
-The procession starts at around 9:30 am and goes along 128th Street, 124th Street, 75th and 76th Avenues, and then back to the Temple.
+Featuring about twenty floats, the Vaisakhi Parade in Surrey usually begins at the Gurdwara Dashmesh Darbar Temple, at 12885 85th Avenue.
+The procession starts at around 9:30 am most years and goes along 128th Street, 124th Street, 75th and 76th Avenues, and then back to the Temple.
 It finishes by about 4:00 pm.

 Click Surrey Vaisakhi Parade for more information.